 “We need to try to keep them at least at the same level if we can’t increase them,” Fasano said.

-Who should be responsible for trying to fix the Teachers’ Retirement System is clearly an issue front and center on the minds of both the legislators and COST members.
+Who should be responsible for trying to fix the Teachers’ Retirement System is clearly an issue that is front and center on the minds of both the legislators and COST members.

-The annual contribution to the Teachers’ Retirement System is about $1.3 billion, but it could top $3.25 billion to $6.2 billion by 2032, depending on different experts, because of years of underfunding.
-Connecticut didn’t start setting aside money to pay for teachers’ retirements until around 1982.
+The state’s annual contribution to the Teachers’ Retirement System is about $1.3 billion, but it could top $3.25 billion to $6.2 billion by 2032, depending on different experts, because of decades of underfunding.
+Connecticut didn’t start setting aside money to pay for teacher retirements until around 1982.

-Some have suggested that Lamont and the new legislature can try the approach with the teachers that worked with state workers — namely lengthening the payment period for the unfunded liabilities over a longer period of time or explore an option suggested by State Treasurer Denise Nappier to issue lottery-backed revenue bonds sufficient to generate cash proceeds of approximately $1.5 billion for deposit into the Teachers’ Retirement Fund.
+Some have suggested that Lamont and the new legislature can try the same approach with the teacher unions that worked with state workers — specifically lengthening the payment term for the unfunded liabilities over a longer period of time, or exploring an option suggested by State Treasurer Denise Nappier to issue lottery-backed revenue bonds sufficient to generate cash proceeds of approximately $1.5 billion for deposit into the Teachers’ Retirement Fund.

-Ritter said he thought the lottery funding for teachers’ retirement was a proposal that deserved serious discussion in the General Assembly.
+Ritter said he thought using the lottery funding for the teacher retirement fund was a proposal that deserved serious discussion in the General Assembly.

 But Fasano wasn’t buying it.